OWASP/CheatSheetSeries/cheatsheets/C-Based_Toolchain_Hardening_Cheat_Sheet.md

 Auto configuration tools are popular on many Linux and Unix based systems, and the tools include _Autoconf_, _Automake_, _config_, and _Configure_.
 The tools work together to produce project files from scripts and template files.
 After the process completes, your project should be set up and ready to be made with `make`.

 When using auto configuration tools, there are a few files of interest worth mentioning.
 The files are part of the Autotools chain and include `m4` and the various `*.in`, `*.ac` (Autoconf), and `*.am` (Automake) files.
-At times, you will have to open them, or the resulting Makefiles, to tune the "stock" configuration.
+At times, you will have to open them, or the resulting makefiles, to tune the "stock" configuration.

 There are three downsides to the command-line configuration tools in the toolchain: (1) they often ignore user requests, (2) they cannot create configurations, and (3) security is often not a goal.

 To demonstrate the first issue, configure your project with the following: `configure` `CFLAGS="-Wall` `-fPIE"` `CXXFLAGS="-Wall` `-fPIE"` `LDFLAGS="-pie"`.
 You will probably find that Autotools ignored your request, which means the command below will not produce expected results.
-As a workaround, you will have to open an `m4` script, `Makefile.in` or `Makefile.am`, and fix the configuration.
+As a workaround, you will have to open an `m4` script, `makefile.in` or `makefile.am`, and fix the configuration.

 ```bash
 $ configure CFLAGS="-Wall -Wextra -Wconversion -fPIE -Wno-unused-parameter